DegradingGracefully/prototype-simple-time-tracker-server/README.md

-This is just a temporary repo that I had to publish in order to share some code ;)
+:warning: This is just a temporary repo that I had to publish in order to share some code ;) Indeed, even though I plan to open source some of these works eventually, please don't use these sources as they currently stand, since they currently don't have enough features (plus source code needs some refactoring and cleaning). :construction:

-It contains __the server project__ of a working simple time tracker prototype programmed in Node, Express, Svelte and MongoDB.
+ADD SAME TEXT a Client!
+It contains the server project of a simple time tracker prototype programmed in Node, Express, Svelte and MongoDB.

-The __client part__ is @ [https://github.com/DegradingGracefully/prototype-simple-time-tracker-client](https://github.com/DegradingGracefully/prototype-simple-time-tracker-client) .
+The client part is @ [https://github.com/DegradingGracefully/prototype-simple-time-tracker-client](https://github.com/DegradingGracefully/prototype-simple-time-tracker-client) .

 And even though I plan to open source this app eventually, it currently doesn't have enough features (plus source code needs some refactoring and cleaning).